nogodan1234/nutanix/README.md

-# Nutanix script repo by Taeho choi
+# Some useful Nutanix scripts by Taeho choi

 ## Getting Started